ir-lab/LanguagePolicies/README.md

 Further results can be found in our [Additional Results](doc/detailed_results.md) page.

 An execution of our model in a specific environment is shown below.
-First, the languaage command _Rais the green cup_ and an image of the current environment is given to the model.
+First, the language command _Raise the green cup_ and an image of the current environment is given to the model.
 This allows the robot to identify the target object in the current environment, as well as and desired action.
 After the cup has been picked up, a second comand _Fill all of it into the small red bowl_ is issued and processed in the same environment.
-In addition to identify the target bowl and action (the _what_ and _where_), the robot also identifies a quantity modifier, used to describe _how_ the robot should execute the described task.
+In addition to identifying the target bowl and action (the _what_ and _where_), the robot also identifies a quantity modifier, used to describe _how_ the robot should execute the described task.
 In this case, all of the cup's content is filled into the target bowl.

 <div style="float:left">
       <img src="doc/model.gif" alt="" width="49%"/>